locationtech/geomesa/docs/user/accumulo/commandline_tools.rst

 .. note::

-    Some command names have changed in GeoMesa 1.3.0 see :doc:`commandline_old_commands`
+    Some command names have changed in GeoMesa 1.3.0; see :doc:`/user/appendix/commandline_old_commands`

 Run ``geomesa`` without any arguments to produce the following usage text::